 In a recent survey, about half of companies are not monitoring their cloud environments.
 That’s troubling because it could lead to vulnerabilities that cybercriminals can take advantage of.
-Businesses need a cybersecurity strategy that includes regular technology reviews and audits to stay one step ahead of attackers.
-These security measures don’t just protect your business—they also keep consumer data safe from cyberattacks.
+Businesses need a cyber security strategy that includes regular technology reviews and audits to stay one step ahead of attackers.
+These security measures don’t just protect your business—they also keep consumer data safe from cyber attacks.

-The vulnerabilities of a cloud environment
+The security of a cloud environment

 Despite its benefits, a cloud environment poses new challenges for information security teams.
 For example, it’s hard to monitor assets in a shared-nothing model and harder still when organizations forget what assets they own in a bring-your-device world.
 The best way to guard against cyber attacks is to take an enterprise-wide view of all your assets, from desktops and laptops to mobile devices and cloud services.
 A good cybersecurity strategy doesn’t just map out each asset’s vulnerabilities but also looks at how technology can be used proactively to make them safer.

 You may already have some technology that enables you to track physical assets.
 Now you need technology that will do the same thing with your cloud resources.
 To create a well-rounded security plan, look at how technologies work together to keep you safe from attack: What tools are available that let you identify threats?
 Can these tools provide data about where data breaches come from?
 How quickly can these tools update themselves?
 It’s not enough to know what’s available; ask questions about how well they work together or if one is better than another.